jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.7.4 DirectionalRelief

-Calculates relief for cells in an input DEM for a specified direction..
+Calculates relief for cells in an input DEM for a specified direction.

 *Parameters*: